-HIPAA was established many years before social media networks such as Facebook were set up, so there are no official HIPAA social media rules; however, there are HIPAA laws and standards that apply to social media use by healthcare groups and their staff.
+HIPAA was established many years before social media networks such as Facebook evolved, so there are no official HIPAA social media rules.
+However, there are HIPAA standards and regulations that apply to social media use by healthcare groups and their staff.
 Healthcare organizations must therefore develop a HIPAA social media policy to minimize the risk of privacy violations.

 Social Media and HIPAA

-The HIPAA Privacy Rule disallows the use of PHI on social media networks.
+Because social media channels can be viewed publicly, the HIPAA Privacy Rule prohibits the publication of PHI on social media networks.
 That includes any text about specific patients as well as pictures or videos that could lead to a patient being identified.
-PHI can only be published in social media posts if a patient has given their expressed consent, in writing, to permit their PHI to be used and then only for the purpose specifically stated on the consent form.
+PHI can only be published in social media posts if a patient has given their consent in writing to permit their PHI to be used and then only for the purpose specifically stated on the consent form.

 Social media channels can be utilized for posting health tips, details of events, new medical research, bios of employees, and for marketing messages, provided no PHI is published in the posts.